autowarefoundation/autoware.universe/design/Planning/LaneDriving/Behavior/BehaviorVelocityPlanner.md

 ![BehaviorVelocityPlanner](/design/img/BehaviorVelocityPlanner.svg)

 The node consist of two steps.
-1. **Module Instance Update** From the given path, the planner will look up the HD Map to see if there are upcomming traffic rule features in the map.
+1. **Module Instance Update** From the given path, the planner will look up the HD Map to see if there are upcoming traffic rule features in the map.
 For each detected traffic rule features, respective scene module instance will be generated.
 Also, scene module instances from past features will be deleted.

 2. **Velocity Update** Actual modification of the velocity profile of the path happens in this step.
 Path message will be passed to each traffic rule scene modules, and each module will update velocity according to its traffic rule.
 Minimum value of all scene modules will become the final velocity profile.